 Everything about turtles on the island of Tenerife can be found at tortugastenerife.com.
 Where else?

-Diving with sea turtles in Tenerife
+See turtles in Tenerife

 There are areas of the Tenerife coastline where green turtles spend long periods of time.
 After several years, the sea turtles will leave Canarian waters and return to their birthplaces to reproduce, swimming to Africa and even to America!

-What species of sea turtles will you find in Tenerife?
+Which species of sea turtles will you find in Tenerife?

 Up to five species of sea turtles can be observed in Canarian waters, although the most common are the loggerhead turtle (Caretta caretta) and the green turtle (Chelonia mydas).
 Do you want to know them in depth?